LI7XI/AudioAnalyzerDocs/docs/plugin-structure/parent.md

   !>When `UiThread` is used, `UpdateRate` won't have any effect.

-  - `SeparateThread`(Default): Means that the audio will be processed in background thread.
+  - `SeparateThread`(Default and Recommended): Means that the audio will be processed in background thread.
   - `UpdateRate`: A number in range from 1 to 200. <span class="d">Default: 60</span>

     Specify how many times per second plugin will update its values when running separate thread.